What Precisely is cPanel Hosting?

 30-Day Free Trial

-The positives and negatives of cPanel web hosting
+The positive and negative points of the cPanel web hosting solution

 Downside Number 1: A stupid domain name folder system